 You can find distinct hair growth on female cannabis plants right from the fourth or sixth week of germination.
 They are whitish and are called pistils.
 Female cannabis plants also grow calyxes.
-However, usually, people confuse these parts as male components.
+However, people usually confuse these parts as male components.

 Scrutinise the calyx in the early stage of cannabis growth

 By now you know, the calyx is an important part of a female weed plant.
 Different plants grow different types of calyxes but can be identified with the naked eye if you are experienced.
-If you notice frosty, pointy hair growth or pistils, know that they are calyxes.
+If you notice frosty, pointy hair growth or pistils, you will know that they are calyxes.
 This is the point where cannabis seeds would grow upon pollination.